McDonogh School Fact Sheet 2015-2016

 - The campus is located 20 minutes from downtown Baltimore and 50 minutes from Washington, D.C.

 Tuition and Financial Aid

-Each school is housed in its own building with a library, technology centers, science laboratories, and art facilities.
+Each division (Lower, Middle, Upper) is housed in its own building with a library, technology centers, science laboratories, and art facilities.

-- The Clarence A. Burck Center for the Performing Arts includes a 580-seat theatre, a 170-seat lyceum, a black box theatre, a scene shop, a band room, and classroom space for drama and music
+- The Clarence A. Burck Center for the Performing Arts includes a 580-seat theatre, a black box theatre, a scene shop, a band room, and classroom space for drama and music.

 - The Tuttle Art Gallery